 Class Credits and CE Requirements

-If you’re wondering whether the college class you’re taking will count toward your nursing continuing education’s CE requirement, you can be reassured that, in many cases, it will.
+If you’re wondering whether the college class you’re taking will count toward your nurses continuing education CE requirement, you can be reassured that, in many cases, it will.
 As long as the academic nursing course you’re taking is relevant to nursing practice, the class will count toward your CE requirement.
 One quarter hour of academic credit equals 10 contact hours, and one semester hour of academic credit equals 15 contact hours of nursing continuing education.

 Non-Nursing CE Activities Counting Toward Requirements

-Most boards of nursing will allow nurses to complete CE courses designed for other health care professionals if you can provide a statement explaining how the course relates to your nursing practice.
+Most state boards of nursing will allow nurses to complete CE courses designed for other health care professionals if you can provide a statement explaining how the course relates to your nursing practice.
 You should be sure to check with your state board of nursing before enrolling in a CE activity not specifically designed for nurses, however.

 Activities That Won’t Count

-In general, nursing continuing education requirements may not be satisfied by activities that are part of your normal, ongoing job responsibilities.
+In general, nurses continuing education requirements may not be satisfied by activities that are part of your normal, ongoing job responsibilities.
 This means that you can’t satisfy your CE requirement with on-the-job clinical practice, by participating in the development of policies and/or presentations specific to your job, or by attending business meetings and/or employee-orientation activities.

 CE Programs Approved by State Boards of Nursing